Graduate Course Description

 ENGR 593-3 Special Topics in Engineering.
 Studies of various special topics in the area of engineering science.
 Special approval needed from the instructor.

 ME 595-3 Research Paper.
 Research paper on a topic approved by a faculty advisor and committee in Mechanical Engineering.
 This course is restricted to graduate students in the non-thesis option.
 Restricted to graduate standing in Mechanical Engineering.
-Special approval needed from the instructor or department.
+Special approval needed from the instructor or school.

 ME 599-1 to 6 Thesis.
 Six hours maximum course credit.